This post lists the top things to do in August in Berlin, updated for 2023.

 Several of the items below are already included for free or at a discount with the purchase of a tourist discount pass.

 1. See The Berlin Wall

-August 13th is the 67th anniversary of the day that the East Germans began erecting a wall which cut Berlin in half.
+August 13th is the 67th anniversary of the day that the East Germans began erecting a wall that cut Berlin in half.